tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/xiao-esp32s3.md

 interface, there must always be the same number of bytes written as bytes read.
 This is accomplished by sending zero bits if r is bigger than w or discarding the incoming data if w is bigger than r.
+Optimized implementation ported from ESP32-C3 for better performance.